 Realizing those prices are a bit rich for the average nursery shopper, Romina offers a lower-priced line dubbed Silva.
 These cribs retail for $700 or less with a double dresser coming in at $900.
 We know, $700 is hardly “low price” for a crib—but as crib prices even in chain stores creep toward $500, Silva is in the ball park.
 The difference between Silva and Romina?
 Silva dressers are engineered wood with veneers and one-inch solid wood borders (Romina is solid wood).
 Silva dressers still feature self-closing drawer glides, although the styling is simpler and less ornate than Romina.
 There are four Silva collections with a choice of three finishes.

 Romina has upgraded Silva in the past year—they are now using beech wood components for the dressers and poplar plywood faces.
 The drawers in the Silva dressers have increased in size in the past year and now three finishes are available.
-Silva is also GREENGUARD certified.
+Silva is not GREENGUARD certified, however.

 Design-wise, Romina furniture is traditionally styled, although the company recently debuted a couple of modern collections with two-tone finishes (the New York, for example).
 We liked all the available accessories: each collection features nightstands, armoires, bookcases and the like.
 Our fave Romina style: an over-the-top crib (Cleopatra) that looks like a handlebar mustache (pictured for your amusement), complete with a footboard that can be carved with your baby’s name.